 One might just want to cook the usual white rice.
 But because of fiber-rich diets’ increasing popularity, different grains are also becoming popular.

-If you’re a health and fitness enthusiast, it would come natural to eventually find interest in preparing other rice grain varieties like - brown rice, red rice, Chinese black rice, Basmati rice, Purple Thai rice, long-grain rice, and more.
+It would come naturally to eventually find interest in preparing other rice grain varieties like – brown rice, red rice, Chinese black rice, Basmati rice, Purple Thai rice, long-grain rice, and more.

 This is why you would need your rice cooker to be able to cook different types of grains.
 Some grains don’t need much water, some are very sensitive to uneven heating and some even need prolonged cooking.